chrisa84/fitness-data-sync/README.md

 garmin-sync includes a read-only MCP server that exposes the local SQLite database as tools for Claude and other MCP clients.

-**Read-only guarantee**: The server opens SQLite in `mode=ro` (enforced at the driver level).
+The server opens SQLite in `mode=ro` (enforced at the driver level).
 It never calls Garmin Connect and never writes to the database.

 ### Install